Efficient kernel-based variable selection with sparsistency: Asymptotic sparsistency

 Theorem \ref{thm1} establishes the convergence rate of the difference between the estimated regression function and the true regression function in terms of the RKHS-norm.
-In the upper bound in (\ref{thm12}), the quantity $\|L^{-r}_{K}f^*\|_2$ may depend on $p_0$ through $f^*$, yet such dependency is generally difficult to quantify explicitly (Fukumizu and Leng, 2014, \cite{Fukumiza2014}).
+Note that similar results have been established in learning theory literature \cite{Smale2005, Smale2007}.
+Yet these results assume that the response to be uniformly bounded above, which can be too restrictive in practice.
+Theorem \ref{thm1} relaxes the restrictive boundness condition by characterizing the tail behaviour of the error term.
 Theorem \ref{thm1} also shows that $\left \|\widehat{g}_l\right \|^2_n$ converges to $\left \| g_l^* \right \|_{2}^2$ with high probability, which is crucial to establish the asymptotic sparsistency.
-Note that the constant $c_1$ is spelled out precisely for the subsequent analysis of the asymptotic sparsistency and its dependency on $f^*$.
+Note that $b_{n,1}$ is spelled out precisely for the subsequent analysis of the asymptotic sparsistency and its dependency on $f^*$. {Note that the convergence result still holds even when $p$ diverges with $n$, and the quantities $\|f^*\|^2_{K}$ and $\|L^{-r}_{K}f^*\|_2$ in (\ref{thm12}) and (\ref{thm13}) may depend on $p_0$ through $f^*$, and thus may also diverges with $n$.
+Yet such dependencies are generally difficult to quantify explicitly in a fully general case \cite{Fukumiza2014}.}

-The convergence rate in Theorem \ref{thm1} can be strengthened to obtain an optimal strong convergence rate in a minimax sense as in Fischer and Steinwart (2018, \cite{Fischer2017}).
-Yet it further requires the random error $\epsilon$ follows a sub-Gaussian distribution and the decay rate of $L_K$'s eigenvalues fulfills a polynomial upper bound of order $\tau\in(0,1)$; that is, $\mu_j\leq C j^{-1/\tau}$ for some positive constant $C$.
-Then the convergence rate can be obtained as $O_p \big (n^{-\frac{2r-1}{2r+\tau}} \log p_n\big )$, which has a weak and implicit dependency on the ambient dimension.
-In other words, even though most of the RKHSs are infinite-dimensional spaces, their functional complexity can be well controlled and the curse of dimensionality can be largely avoided without specifying model structures.
+{\bf Remark 3:} The rate of convergence in Theorem \ref{thm1} can be strengthened to obtain an optimal strong convergence rate in a minimax sense as in \cite{Fischer2017}.
+Yet it requires the random error $\epsilon$ follows a sub-Gaussian distribution and the decay rate of $L_K$'s eigenvalues has an upper bound of polynomial order; that is, $\mu_j\leq C j^{-1/\tau}$ for some positive constant $C$ and $\tau\in(0,1)$.
+Then the rate of convergence in \eqref{thm13} can be further improved.